matteematt/coursera_algorithms/README.md

 4. Scala Karger Min Cut (not using haskell as requires randomness which I haven't used in Haskell yet)
 5. Haskell Kosaraju Strong Connected Components (SCC) finder
+6. Scala Dijkstra (so I can use an in memory efficient heap implementation)